 - Removal of dead tissues

-- Decrease of bacteria from the wound
+- Reduction of bacterial load in the wound

 - Stimulation of cell growth